PyConPL/Book/2015/presentations/attaching_legs_to_a_snake/text.md

    basic_methods
 };
 ```
+ We pass it's name, docstring, size of the optional module state memory block and function definitions.

 ### Hearth

-The most important though is the module initialisation function that creates module based on the module definition:
+The most important though is the module initialisation function that creates the module based on the module definition:
 ```
 PyMODINIT_FUNC
 PyInit_basic(void)